Mykal-Steele/MCAT_Notes/unit_1/README.md

 ### Amino Acid Structure

-- **Basic Structure**: Amino acids consist of an amino group, carboxylic acid group, and a unique side chain (R group).
+- **Basic Structure**: Amino acids consist of an amino group, carboxylic acid group, and a unique side-chain (R group).
 - **Chiral Carbon**: The alpha carbon in amino acids is a chiral carbon with four unique groups, except for glycine.
 - **L and D Configurations**: L-amino acids are predominant in human biology due to their specific configurations.